Showing posts with label sky. Show all posts

 I had reasons, not that I think they are 100% solid ones mind you, to choose the word firmament in translating one early Tibetan cosmogony text.
 It is part of a very difficult early (at the very least 9th-century) account bearing the title Splitting Off from the Gods of the Firmament,* encased and preserved in a mid-13th-century history.
 Until near the very end there is no hint of Abhidharma-type Buddhist influence in it, so I presume, given its anchoring in the time of Ralpacan, it's an early post-Buddhist text that preserves a pre-Buddhist narrative on the origins of the Tibetan royal line.
 That means I’m ready to accept that the lion’s share of it goes back some centuries earlier, even so far as whatever we might mean by ancient times.

 (*Based on numerous variants of the title, I reconstructed what I think is the most likely and authentic one Yog-lha Gyes-can, ཡོག་ལྷ་གྱེས་ཅན་.
-I derive the meaning of yog as being “firmanent” even while being aware of other interpretations, based on my understanding of the context, and for arguments I’ll send you to the book itself.)
+I derive the meaning of yog as being “firmanent” even while being aware of other interpretations, based on my understanding of the context, and for those who require arguments I’ll send you to the book itself.)

 Now, to wind this down for now, I think I can say at least one thing I think will be intriguing.
 The Nenets are a people living close to the arctic circle in Russia.
 They speak a Uralic, more specifically Samoyedic language.
 Their word num and Tibetan nam or gnam were and are likely pronounced in an identical manner.* They mean the same thing, sky as part of a larger context that may be defined as shamanic.
 Not in a philosophical space or religious “heaven” or scientific sense.
 As to the larger historical picture that could have served as setting for this connection, we can try and hammer this out some time even if we fall short of accomplishing it now.